tinyclub/open-shell-book/doc/BUILD.md

     $ sudo apt-get install texlive-xetex
     $ sudo apt-get install texlive-latex-recommended # main packages
     $ sudo apt-get install texlive-latex-extra # package titlesec
-    $ sudo apt-get install imagemagick # for convert picture to pdf

 You need to install related fonts for Chinese, fortunately they exist in ubuntu source also.